 I’m not talking about optimizing for The link click metric measures all clicks on links that drive users to properties on and off of Facebook.
 More or landing page views when sending people to a sales page.
 I’m talking about spending money to send people to a high quality, no-strings-attached, helpful blog post.

 This has always been the cornerstone of my Facebook ads strategy.
-It’s the focus of my upcoming training course on Strategic Traffic.
 It’s an approach that isn’t for everyone, but it makes a huge difference.

 Let’s dig into the benefits of spending money on Facebook ads for the sole purpose of driving traffic to a blog post…